Frequently Asked Questions

 It is important that your child’s teacher knows the regular end of day plan for your child.
 If there are any changes to your normal plan, you must CALL THE OFFICE 2 hours prior to dismissal.
 Do not communicate any changes by email.

 Car pick-ups must follow the 2 available queues and drivers must remain in the vehicle.
 Students meet parents at the flagpole for parents that wish to park and meet in person.

 What if my child is riding a bus?

 If your child is EVER going to take a bus to/from school, it is important for them to ride from Day 1 so that they are included in our head count.
 We mark each child’s backpack with the color of their PM bus so we can ensure they come back to the correct stop.
 Parents are expected to double check the posted district bus assignments to ensure we have accurate information for your end of day plans.

 What about lunch?

-All students eat in the cafeteria with 2 lunch supervisors.
+All students eat in their classroom with lunch supervisors.
 Teachers do not eat with the students.
 It is helpful if students bring their lunch from home for the first week of school.
 Please practice opening packages/containers independently and cleaning up after themselves at home, and limit the amount of food that needs to be heated at school.